scottx611x/CSCI-S-40/Lecture/Lectures.md

   - A tiny change in message yeilds more than 50% change in fingerprint (message digest)

 - Digital Signatures:
-  - combination of hasing and
+  - Combination of hashing and symmetric cryptography
+  -